mysteryperutours/pburtchaell.com/tpl/pages/styleguide.md

 ```

 ### Attributes
-With HTML5 you [no longer]() have to wrap attributes in commas.
+With HTML5 you no longer have to wrap attributes in quoation marks.
 For example `<div class="content">` can be written as `<div class=content>`.
 Of course, you do not have to write attributes like this and the spec does not call for you to, but I like the appearance of it.
 Remember, however, that you can not have a space; thus, `<div class=content page>` would be invalid.
 You have to use `<div class="content page">`.

 ### HTML5 Elements
 HTML5 has several new elements, I follow the [WS3 standards]() when using those elements.
-The WS3 does not specify _how_ we should use some of the new elements, so I will briefly cover how I use some of the most useful elements.
+The WS3 does not specify _exactly how_ we should use some of the new elements, so I will briefly cover how I do.

 #### Article Element
 For any page with a body of content that is a written article, use the `<article>` tag.
 Wrap the title, subtitle, description of the article in a `<header>`.
 Include the content of the article in a `<section>` and place the author bio and name in a `<footer>`.
 In the case that a date/time is provideded use the time element like so: